-His Opposite-Sex Clone/daughter X-23 is generally depicted as being even smaller, (both shorter and far more lightly built) and may be an even more dangerous fighter.
+His Opposite-Sex Clone/daughter X-23 is generally depicted as being even smaller, (both shorter and far more lightly built, being officially 5'1" and a rather slim, if athletic, teenage girl) and may be an even more dangerous fighter.
 Although Laura's skeleton isn't bonded with adamantium, as with Logan her Healing Factor pushes her strength somewhere beyond the human peak for a woman of her size.
-It's really saying something that in Marvel Avengers Alliance she's considered a Bruiser.
+It's really saying something that in Marvel: Avengers Alliance she's considered a Bruiser.
 This puts her in the same class as Hercules, Hulk and Thor.

 Alpha Flight's Puck.
 Shorter than Wolverine, hits just as hard.
 Even in a prequel story before he lost his height completely, fulfilled this trope.

 Spider-Man, while average by real life standards (5'10"), is practically a midget compared to the vast majority of his allies and enemies, Wolverine being the notable and perhaps only exception.
-Spider-Man has the proportionate strength of a spider, which means he could probably lift fifty times his own body weight.
+Spider-Man has the proportionate strength of a spider, and can lift hundred's of times his own body weight.
 He has been known to lift and use CARS as bludgeoning tools without effort.